 Some people have claimed that administration of multiple antigens simultaneously is dangerous.
 This makes no sense to me, especially in view of the excellent safety record described above.
-Studies have shown that reducing dosages, or separating antigens, does not reduce the incidents of minor side effects, but only increases the number of injections.
+Studies have shown that reducing dosages, or separating antigens, does not reduce the incidents of minor side effects; it merely increases the number of injections (and the number of days that children feel ill from minor side effects such as fever).

 There is no logic to the concern that the administration of a handful of antigens simultaneously would be dangerous to a child, especially since children are exposed to dozens of new antigens simultaneously each time they go to a day care or play group.
+It makes no difference to the immune system whether these antigens are inhaled or injected.